3a7/SQLi-Hunter-v2/README.md

 - Android (Termux App or any app that runs python files)
 - IPhone (Pythonista).

 ## Note
+- You can use different tools to get pages on a specific website.
+Tools like [GAU](https://github.com/lc/gau) and [hakrawler](https://github.com/hakluke/hakrawler) can help you with that.
-I will keep updating the prorgam in the future, so check the repository every now and then.
+- I will keep updating the prorgam in the future, so check the repository every now and then.
-If you're facing any issue while running the program, consider contacting me via telegram (@A7_acc) or Instagram (@a7.acc) and I'll help you fix it.
+- If you're facing any issue while running the program, consider contacting me via telegram (@A7_acc) or Instagram (@a7.acc) and I'll help you fix it.

 ## Happy Hacking :)